emtee40/fdroid-wiki/test.md

   So I learnt, that Gitlab's access tokens have different scopes, [which can be set when creating them](https://gitlab.com/-/profile/personal_access_tokens).
 The default scope is "all API accesses", which may not include what is needed for above non-404 operation.<br />
   Thus I created another access token with all four "via http" rights (read_repository, write_repository, read_registry, write_registry) and tried again: Exactly the same result as before!<br />
   One can also see in the [access token table](https://gitlab.com/-/profile/personal_access_tokens), when a token has been "Last Used".
-Interestingly the original  "all API accesses" token saw accesses from trying before, while the new "via http" token does not ("Never", even though I used it ~ 15 minutes ago).<br />
+Interestingly my original  "all API accesses" token saw accesses from trying before, while my new "via http" token does not ("Never", even though I used it ~ 15 minutes ago).<br />
   Giving up for today.